-Preheat your oven to 375 degrees and lightly oil a foiled-lined, rimmed baking sheet.
+Preheat your oven to 375° and lightly oil a foiled-lined, rimmed baking sheet.

 Finely mince up half of a yellow onion, about 1/2 cup.

-Smash, peel and finely mince two garlic cloves.
+Smash, peel and finely mince 2 garlic cloves.

-Add the ground beef into a large bowl along with the onions and garlic.
+Add 1-1/2 pounds of ground beef chuck into a large bowl along with the onions and garlic.

-Add in the cup of Italian seasoned breadcrumbs…
+Add in 1 cup of Italian seasoned breadcrumbs.

 Pour in 1/3 cup Worcestershire sauce.
 (I make my own Worcestershire sauce, so that’s why it may look different)

-Then I form the mixture into a loaf like shape and slide it onto the middle rack of my preheated 375 degree oven to bake for 20 minutes.
+Then form the mixture into a loaf-like shape and slide it onto the middle rack of your preheated 375° oven to bake for 20 minutes.

-TIP: for a sweeter glaze I’ll stir in a little brown sugar to taste. 😉
+TIP: for a sweeter glaze I’ll stir in a tablespoon or two of brown sugar